thiyangt/fformpp/README.md

 Installation
 ------------

-The linked packages [flutils](https://github.com/feng-li/flutils) and [movingknots](https://github.com/feng-li/movingknots) should be installed prior to the installation of fformpp.
+The linked packages [flutils](https://github.com/feng-li/flutils) and [movingknots](https://github.com/feng-li/movingknots) should be installed before the installation of `fformpp`.

 ``` r
 # install.packages("devtools")